webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

 ### Recommendation Algorithm

-In this project, [**user-based collaborative filtering**](https://en.wikipedia.org/wiki/Collaborative_filtering) is used for recommendation algorithm.
+In this project, [**user-based collaborative filtering**](https://en.wikipedia.org/wiki/Collaborative_filtering) is used for the recommendation algorithm.

-The algorithm measures the similarity of order history among users, and select N similar users.
-It analyzes the order history of these N users to recommend the most frequently ordered menu.
-The algorithm uses [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index) to measure the similarity between users, and selects the recommendation target based on this similarity.
+The algorithm measures the order history similarity among users and selects N similar users It analyzes the order history of these N users to recommend the most frequently ordered menu.
+The algorithm uses [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index) to measure the similarity between users and selects the recommendation target based on this similarity.

 #### Algorithm Flow

-1. **Measuring User Similarity**: Pairing all users in the database and calculating Jaccard similarity to select N users with similar order histories.
+1. **Measuring User Similarity**: Pair all users in the database and calculate Jaccard similarity to select N users with similar order histories.
-2. **Selecting Simiilar Users**: Using Jaccard similarity, selecting the top N users with the highest similarity.
+2. **Selecting Similar Users**: Using Jaccard similarity, select the top N users with the highest similarity.
-3. **Analyzing Order History**: Summarizing the order history of the selected N users and calculating the frequency of each menu item.
+3. **Analyzing Order History**: Summarize the order history of the selected N users and calculate the frequency of each menu item.
-4. **Selecting Recommended Menu**: Selecting the menu with the highest frequency as the recommended items.
+4. **Selecting Recommended Menu**: Select the menu with the highest frequency as the recommended items.

 #### JaccardSimilarity